-Task #2: Manually set up communication between the back-end DB server and the middleware Appeon Server.
-Specifically, set up JDBC connection caches (non-Appeon task).
+Task #2: Manually set up communication between the back-end DB server and the middleware Appean Server.
+Specifically, set up JDBC connection caches (non-Appean task).

-Refer to the Appeon Server Configuration Guide for instructions on this task.
+Refer to Database Connection Setup in the Appeon Server Configuration Guide for instructions on this task.

-Task #3: Setup communication between the Web application UI (hosted on the Web server) and the Web application business logic (hosted on Appeon Server).
+Task #3: Set up communication between the Web application UI (hosted on the Web server) and the Web application business logic (hosted on Appeon Server).
 This is done via the Web server configuration for the application.
 (Appeon task)

-Refer to the Web Server Configuration Guide for instructions on this task.
+Refer to in the Web Server Configuration Guide for instructions on this task.

 Task #4: Configure Appean Developer so that it has sufficient information to automate the task of converting and deploying the target PowerBuilder application.
-(Appean task)
+(Append task)